 In addition to gifts, there are plenty of other ways to spend money over the holidays.
-From hosting a cocktail party for friends to decorating your home, be sure to include whatever “extras” you like to spend on during the holidays as part of your monthly expense calculation.
+From hosting a cocktail party for friends to decorating your home, be sure to include whatever “extras” you like to spend during the holidays as part of your monthly cost calculation.

 20. Fun money